Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/es-backups-api.md

 }
 </code></pre>

-By default the scheduler is disabled, the `cronExpression` is set to create backups at 3AM and 3PM (when enabled), the limit of the backups is set to 5.
+By default, the scheduler is disabled, the `cronExpression` is set to create backups at 3AM and 3PM (when enabled), the limit of the backups is set to 5.
 The `indices` field contains a list of the indices to backup.
 If it is empty or isn't set at all, all indices are included in the backup.

 ## Resetting the default scheduler configurations